lmullen/lincolnmullen.com/content/courses/clio1.2022/index.md

 Read:

+- Schreibman, Susan, Raymond Siemens, and John Unsworth, eds.
+A New Companion to Digital Humanities.
+Wiley/Blackwell, 2016.
+Section V, especially ch.
+32.
-Rosenzweig, Roy.
+- Rosenzweig, Roy.
 “Can History Be Open Source?
 Wikipedia and the Future of the Past.”
-Originally published in The Journal of American History 93, no.1 (06, 2006): 117-46. http://chnm.gmu.edu/essays-on-history-new-media/essays/?essayid=42.
+Journal of American History 93, no. 1 (2006): 117–46. https://doi.org/10.2307/4486062.
+- Read at least one other essay in Roy Rosenzweig, Clio Wired: The Future of the Past in the Digital Age (Columbia University Press, 2011).

 Do before class:

-In class:

-Do after class:
+- Pick an [NEH grant program](https://www.neh.gov/grants).
+Read the sample grant narratives for successful applications.

 ### Week 12 (Nov.
 14): Digital pedagogy